JonLamy/tp/docs/UserGuide.md

 * List displays a list of all tasks in the order of most recent task added
 * List time displays a list of all tasks in the order of nearest deadline

+#### Deleting all completed tasks: `clean`

+Deletes all tasks that are marked as complete.

+Format:
+`clean`

+* Note: This command has similar spelling to `clear`, which deletes all contacts in CodeConnect.
+Be careful!

 ### Managing contacts